simsimsami/library-website/task list/task.md

 -- able to view contributors and their roles in books

 - Post routes
-- - Books [X]
+- - Books
+- - subjects
+- - books contributions
+- - book subjects
+- - contributors

 ## What to do next

 - make a route for specific entries : eg, click on 1 contributor, and get a list of books and what roles they are in

 - post request
-- - for subjects [x]
-- - for contributor roles [x]
 - - publishers [x]

+Implement post to frontend

+Implement adding subjects to books (multi add? might be a good idea)

+I need to workout the vitest integration testing

 - Need to be able to assign subjects to books
 - - Need to be able to assign multiple contributors to books

 - delete request
 - - contributors